admin-nrj/egrn-info/README.md

 This application get specific information from EGRN by cadatral numbers.

-## Available Scripts
+## Available features

-In the project directory, you can run:
+Import cadastral numbers from Excel file.
+Save result table to excel file.